 Flush out these components and related parts with clean water.
-Use a stiff brush to remove loose scale, caked sediment, etc. Examine pump bodies, covers, adapters and fittings for cracks, severe corrosion or other damage.
+Use a stiff brush to remove loose scale, caked sediment, etc. Be sure to remove all traces of old gaskets.
+Examine pump bodies, covers, adapters and fittings for cracks, severe corrosion or other damage.
 Almost all damage to these parts results from improper use or maintenance, or from freezing.
 Replace defective parts.